 3. Scrutiny of Documents

 Once an agreement is made, the ISO auditor is authorized to have a detailed look at the company’s documents pertaining to its policies and procedures being followed in the organization, its management, and production programs.
 The quality manuals are read and scrutinized for shortcomings.
-Existing workflow through the documents is identified and any gaps arising therefrom is marked by the ISO auditor as stipulated in the ISO standards.
+Existing workflow through the documents is identified and any gaps arising therefrom are marked by the ISO auditor as stipulated in the ISO standards.

 4. Call to Action